-Garungul, meaning unbreakable is located in the South eastern quadrant of Macquarie Park.
+Garungul, meaning unbreakable is located in the south-eastern quadrant of Macquarie Park.
 Garungul represents continuity, sustainability, and acts as an anchor for communities to grow within Ngurra.
-The precinct is characterised by education, health and well being activities and walkable links to North Ryde and Macquarie Park.
+The neighbourhood is characterised by health and well being activities and walkable links to North Ryde and Macquarie Park.

-Garungul is a neighbourhood located in the southwestern portion of the Investigation Area.
+Garungul is a neighbourhood located in the south-eastern portion of the Investigation Area.
 It is bound by Lane Cove Road to the north, Epping Road to the west, and Lachlan's Line to the south and east.

-Garungul is characterised by a prevalence of education and recreation uses, including early childhood and childcare and the Ryde Hunters Hill District Hockey Club.
-The current built form is comprised of single- to twostorey warehouses and commercial office buildings.
+Garungul is characterised by a prevalence of recreation uses, including early childhood and childcare and the Ryde Hunters Hill District Hockey Club.
+The current built form is comprised of single- to two-storey warehouses and commercial office buildings.
 There is also large-format retail on the western edge, including Officeworks and Harvey Norman.